S4 E9: Inflation And Traction/EOS

 Seth Price

-So if you if you if you stop thinking of it, or buying somebody to sprinkle fairy dust as part of this piece, it is a simple program.
+So if you stop thinking of it, I’m buying somebody to sprinkle fairy dust as part of this piece, it is a simple program.
 Is it the best?
 Maybe not.
-But it forces you to follow something again.
-And if you had the discipline to do it, and look, David Brenton a blue shark, I don't need it.
+But it forces you to follow something.
+And if you had the discipline to do it, and look, David Brenton at BluShark, I don’t need it.
 Right.
 And there are pieces.
-He's right, he runs up Unbeliev now doesn't have the issues of a law firm, I think that you would be better off with it.
-But for us at the law firm with legacy issues, some interesting dynamics between personalities, this exercise of quarterly meetings with a weekly you know, quarterly day long meetings with a debt with a weekly one hour one and a half hour meeting has been a game changer for us.
-We were dysfunctional communication.
+He’s right, he runs up, unbelievable, now it doesn’t have the issues of a law firm, I think that he would be better off with it, but for us at the law firm with legacy issues, some interesting dynamics between personalities, this exercise of quarterly meetings with a weekly, you know, quarterly, day long meetings, with a weekly one hour one and a half hour meeting, has been a game changer for us.
+We were dysfunctional at communication.
 I knew this before.
-The we just had John Knox Hazel flew in came back after the John Fisher mastermind, again, not ever is going to have you don't need not case.
-Right daughter showed up in this thing, amazing rising star, you just need to be forced to be in a room.
-It's like a trainer.
+We just had John Knox Hazel flew in, came back after the John Fisher mastermind, again, not everyone is going to have, you don’t need Knox Hazel.
+His daughter showed up to this thing, amazing rising star, you just need to be forced to be in a room.
+It’s like a trainer.
 Right?
 Do you need the celebrity trainer that is on the ABC show?
 No, you need somebody to get you to the gym that knows what to do.
-And if you bond with them, that's all that matters.
-And what his job when done, right?
-He's not telling us what to do.
-He's facilitating the conversation.
-And then my ops director and our head of finance, are sitting at lunch, figuring out the issue, because there's a personality issue between the between our in between our front desk for lack of their guard, administrative staff, and our financial staff could be in some place, just two people.
+And if you bond with them, that’s all that matters.
+And what his job, when done right, he’s not telling us what to do.
+He’s facilitating the conversation.
+And then my ops director and our head of finance, are sitting at lunch, figuring out the issue, because there’s a personality issue between our front desk, for lack of a better word, administrative staff, and our financial staff.
+Could be in some place, just two people.
 But we realized there was an issue in management of one half of that equation that we need to tweak and things, things would happen.
-And I'm saying that again, there for me where I'm like, hey, I can go to another conference, I can take another networking lunch, I can go and do other business development activities.
+And I’m saying that again, for me, where I’m like, hey, I can go to another conference, I can take another networking lunch, I can go and do other business development activities.
 This has been the one thing for me, that has forced me to sit down and add structure to the running of the day to day, in a way that is not my sweet spot.
-It's not what I like we attempted with an internal F tard, who tried to run for us granted, he ended up like having the our HR guy had an HR issue with one of our interns, a good friend of the parents, our good friend of ours.
+It’s not what I like, we attempted with an internal F-tard, who tried to run it for us, granted, he ended up like, our HR guy had an HR issue with one of our interns, the parents are a good friend of ours.
 But I digress.
-The point is we couldn't do it ourselves.
+The point is we couldn’t do it ourselves.
 And frankly, there needs to be an adult in the room to force you to be there like a trainer to go through what are difficult issues.
 But I could tell you after one day, we came out with more clarity.
-And if not like these rocks, our first set of rocks admittedly, were vague and not check off double as much.
-Whereas I believe that right now we know we need to make certain hires we need we know that we need to add certain software integrations, we have very finite things that if we do it, we will be more successful.
-As well as discussing longer term things like inflation, and hiring funnels, things we could talk I'd like to talk about next, which is Junior hires versus mid tier hires, given how hard the job market is, you know, you and I will talk in a second about that.
-But for me, I'm sorry to go off, I have found that forcing you to go and ELS starts like 3000 a month just to get a basic coach that much 3000 A meeting five times a year $15,000 by it, you know that's a hard one to find.
-But what I'm saying is if you can find somebody 15 or $20,000 that actually forces your firm to communicate and structure itself again, is it the best not telling you it is is it the Bible?
+And if not like these rocks, our first set of rocks admittedly, were vague and not check-off-able as much.
+Whereas I believe that right now we know we need to make certain hires, we know that we need to add certain software integrations, we have very finite things that if we do it, we will be more successful.
+As well as discussing longer term things like inflation, and hiring funnels, things we could talk, I’d like to talk about next, which is junior hires versus mid tier hires, given how hard the job market is, you know, you and I will talk in a second about that.
+But for me, I’m sorry to go off, I have found that forcing you to go, and EOS starts like 3,000 a month just to get a basic coach, 3,000 a meeting, five times a year, $15,000 buy in, you know that’s a hard one to find.
+But what I’m saying is, if you can find somebody 15 or $20,000 that actually forces your firm to communicate and structure itself, again, is it the best?
+Not telling you it is.
+Is it the Bible?
 Absolutely not.
 It is a one platform that seems to work for a lot of people.

 Jay Ruane